 Fiscal 2012 Compared with Fiscal 2011.
-In fiscal 2012, the \$2.9 million increase in interest expense and other income, net was primarily due to higher utilization of the letters-of-credit facility and a loss related to the performance of a foreign currency forward contract, which was not treated as a cash flow hedge, partially offset by lower levels of outstanding debt during fiscal 2012.
+In fiscal 2012, our interest expense and other income, net was \$4 million, compared to \$1.1 million in fiscal 2011.
+This \$2.9 million increase was primarily due to higher utilization of the letters-of-credit facility and a loss related to the performance of a foreign currency forward contract, which was not treated as a cash flow hedge, partially offset by lower levels of outstanding debt during fiscal 2012.